NextCenturyCorporation/dig-ui/README.md

 PROFILE_INDEX_NAME | The elasticsearch profile index name. | 'dig-profiles'
 PROFILE_INDEX_TYPE | The elasticsearch profile index type. | 'profile'
 SEARCH_CONFIG | The stringified object containing project names and/or locations for the Sandpaper search REST service (from project configs) mapped to replacement locations. | undefined
-STATE_INDEX | The elasticsearch state index name. | 'dig-states'
-STATE_TYPE | The elasticsearch state index type. | 'state'
-TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service. | undefined
+SEND_SEARCHES_DIRECTLY_TO_ES | Whether to ignore any Sandpaper settings and send searches directly to elasticsearch. | false STATE_INDEX | The elasticsearch state index name. | 'dig-states' STATE_TYPE | The elasticsearch state index type. | 'state' TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service. | undefined